EnviroDIY/Mayfly-Modbus-Wing/knh002-MayflyWingShield/README.md

 # History
 https://github.com/neilh10/SensorModbusMaster/issues/1
 https://github.com/EnviroDIY/SensorModbusMaster/issues/14

+ # KNH002 Circuit Discription  rev8 changes from rev6
+ The fan out is now 6 RS485 circuits and 2 SDI-12, all with eFuses on +12V
+ The power switch is moved from the LiIon battery side to the +12V boost side, and requires a seperate Mayfly digital port D10 to be activated.
+ The boost can source 6W at 12V
+ The RS485 chipe changed due to parts shortages Battery coloumb "Fuel Gauge" monitor - STC3100 and Unique ID has been removed.

  # KNH002 Circuit Discription  rev7 additions rev6
 For rev 7 1) adds the SDI-12 circuit accessible through 3wire interface 2) changes the STC3100 to be a TSSOP8 device that can be hand soldered and is available.